rob550-docs/rob550-docs.github.io/docs/armlab/checkpoints/checkpoint1.md

 - The ROS camera calibration package will also identify lens distortion parameters, which can be used to reduce video distortion.
 However, this might not be essential since the Realsense camera usually has low distortion in the imaging area of interest.
 The distortion for the depth camera is unknown.
 - Make sure that you save the calibration values obtained from this process.
 A pixel in the depth image from the ROS driver is a 16-bit integer representing a distance from the camera frame in millimeters.

-Collect for report:
+{: .required_for_report }
-- Record your average intrinsic calibration after performing the checkerboard calibration 3-5 times.
+Record your average intrinsic calibration after performing the checkerboard calibration 3-5 times.
 Compare it to the factory calibration.
+<br><br>

-Question to consider:
+Question to consider: <br>
-- How do the matrices compare?
+1) How do the matrices compare? <br>
-- Do you trust your own calibration or the factory calibration more?
+2) Do you trust your own calibration or the factory calibration more?<br>
-- What are the sources of error and how large are they?
+3) What are the sources of error and how large are they?

 ### Task 1.5 Extrinsic Camera Calibration
 Using physical measurements of the lab apparatus, come up with a rough extrinsic matrix for the camera.
 Use the extrinsic matrix and the camera intrinsic matrix to map image coordinates (u,v,d) to world coordinates.
 Have them displayed in the GUI.